Flagsmith/flagsmith/docs/docs/deployment/hosting/real-time.md

 ## How it works

+Real-time flags use a fully distributed and horizontally scalable architecture.
+Any SSE service instance or NATS server can respond to any client's request.
+All components can be scaled out or in as needed.
+Stateful or sticky sessions are not used.

-The following sequence diagram shows how a Flagsmith client application connects to the real-time updates stream and receives messages when the environment is updated:
+The following sequence diagram shows how a Flagsmith client application connects to the real-time updates stream and receives messages when the environment is updated.

 ```mermaid
 sequenceDiagram